 Continuing the series of recipes that I started earlier this year when cooking tasty and nutritious food for my daughter after child birth, this is an easy and tasty Dal or lentil stew.
 As I have said in the post on Cooking for the New Mom on this blog, Tur dal (Towaram paruppu in Tamil) or pigeon pea lentils are to be avoided during the post partum period as they can be difficult to digest as well as can be gassy for the baby.
 This nourishing Masoor Dal for the New Mom, on the other hand is one of the best foods you can give the nursing mother.
 Masoor dal is easy to digest and is said to stimulate/ improve lactation, and is rich in iron and protein. …

 A recent visit (my first) to First Agro Farms at Talakkad near Mysore, was a day well spent walking through fields of greens and vegetables all grown without the use of pesticides.
-It was an enriching experience – but more about that, coming up, in My Diary.
-This post is about the fresh thyme we saw at the farm and the recipe for Lemon Thyme Rasam that I promised to post, for Priya, who was one of the other visitors that day.
+It was an enriching experience.
+This post is about the fresh thyme grown at the farm and the recipe for Lemon Thyme Rasam that I promised to post, for Priya, who was one of the other visitors that day.

 Rasam is a regular part of the meal at any South Indian household, served with rice and usually a dry curry and appalams.
 It is gaining popularity in other parts of India as a form of Soup, rather than with rice and curry.
 There are many versions/ varieties of Rasam, all of them tasty.
 The addition of fresh herbs such as coriander and curry leaves to this Lemon Thyme Rasam enhances the taste and adds to the health quotient.